LGuery/teamwork_monitoring/weekly_reports_and_meetings_repository/IlanPerez/meetings_report.md

 ## PhD meeting.
 Postponed meeting with Matthieu.
 Put :sunny: during confinment

-Same presentation than [18th March 2020](#date-18th-march-2020) but corrected and presented to Matthieu t show him the advancement
+Same presentation than [18th March 2020](#date-18th-march-2020) but corrected and presented to Matthieu t show him the progression for the 1st objectif of the thesis.

+### Remarks

+* Be more precise on ecological trap definition !!! :shipit:
 -------------------------------------------------------------------
 ### Date: 18th March 2020
 ## Presentation of exploration results and immobile structures effects